Shepard read the passage again, a faint frown creasing her face and causing the glow of the implants under her skin to become more pronounced.

 While he investigated her face, Shepard closed her eyes and said, "So you use orthopedic implants to repair broken bones?
 I didn't think anyone had that kind of knowledge here in Thedas.
 They seem to rely so much on magic…"

 Asa made a noise between a grunt and a snort.
 "It is common practice in Par Vollen and Seheron and Kont-aar.
-As you say, we don't rely sarebaas the same way the bas do.
+But then we do not put our faith in sarebaas the way the bas do.
 The danger is too great."

 Shepard ground her teeth, causing the healer to jerk his fingers back sharply.
 "Did I hurt you?"